Sea Wing disaster: Inquiry

 An inquiry was begun to ascertain the cause of the disaster with the investigation headed by John D. Sloane, who held the office of Inspector of Steam Vessels.
 He was assisted by Captains George B. Knapp and Charles F. Yeager, who were two local inspectors from Galena, Illinois, board along with Captains John Monaghan and Michael F. Chalk from the Duluth, Minnesota board who would also take affidavits from the survivors of the accident as part of the investigation.

 During the inquiry, it was found that while the previous captain of the Sea Wing, Captain H.C.
 Fuller, was licensed for excursion trips of up to 175 passengers, this license wasn't transferred to Captain Wethern and, by regulation, he was only allowed to carry 12 passengers at that time.
 It was also noted that the captain had no authority to take barges in tow at the time of the accident.
 Under questioning, Captain Wethern stated that he did not know that under the ship's excursion permit he was required to have an additional pilot on board or the number of required crew needed for handling and manning lifeboats.
 Captain Wethern also stated under questioning that the life preservers on board were in a "miserably deficient" condition.

 Following the inquiry, it was reported on August 11, 1890, that Captain Wethern's license as master and pilot was suspended for "Unskillfullness" in his operation of the vessel.
 It was noted in the report that on the day of the accident, the ship's passenger capacity was exceeded by 30 persons; the passenger list was not correct; starting the voyage in the face of an impending storm and not staying near shore but heading into the center of the lake were factors that lead to the suspension.

 A recommendation for criminal charges against Captain Wethern by United States District Attorney was also included in the report.
-Charges were never filed against Captain Wethern following the release of the report.
+Charges were never filed against Captain Wethern following the release of the report, however, and his return to sailing was hailed by his peers, who continued to feel he had been unfairly treated up until his death on April 22, 1929.

 Salvage operations

 It was reported in August 1890 that the wreckage of the Sea Wing was raised by the crew of the steamer Edward S. Durant Jr. The hull, engines and barge were recovered and purchased by the former owner of the Sea Wing, but the boilers were not recovered at that time.
-The Sea Wing was rebuilt and placed back in service until it was scrapped a number of years later.
+The Sea Wing was overhauled and reentered service in April, 1894, once more under the command of Captain Wethern.
+He sailed Sea Wing on the Mississippi River for the next six years, until the boat was retired and scrapped in 1900.